Is Disneyland's Rise of the Resistance the Next Indiana Jones and the Temple of the Forbidden Eye?

 Advantage: Star Wars: Rise of the Resistance

 Waiting in line sucks!
-No one enjoys having to deal with winding switchbacks and cold metal railing of an endless queue where a three-hour wait may only culminate in a five-minute ride.
+No one enjoys having to deal with winding switchbacks and cold metal railing of an endless queue where a three-hour wait may only culminate in a three-minute ride.
 It’s a pretty miserable price to pay for any attraction, even a good one.

 Thankfully, the Disney Imagineers have always tried to make your time in line is as interesting and enjoyable as possible.
 Yes, the attraction is always the star, but the queue should be part of the show and enhance your experience as much as possible.
 Disney queues do this in several unique ways.